kumar1983/html5videoplayer/wphtml5player/readme.txt

 Tags: audio, html5, quickcode, video, flowplayer Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 1.0.3
+Stable tag: 1.0.4

 Quickcode for HTML5 video and audio, fallback to flowplayer on fail

 == Description ==

-A WordPress plugin that allows blogger to embed video and audio using the respective html 5 tags with Flowplayer as fallback, for example if a web browser doesn't support HTML 5 video or audio, then it will use Flowplayer for unsupported browsers.
+A WordPress plugin that allows blogger to embed video and audio using the respective html 5 tags with Flowplayer as fallback, for example if a web browser doesn't render HTML 5 video or audio, it will use Flowplayer (Flash) for that web browsers.

-The plugin is based on [Video for Everybody](http://camendesign.com/code/video_for_everybody), except that this plugin takes full advantage of the PHP scripting language, while Video for Everybody is pure HTML.
+The plugin is based on [Video for Everybody](http://camendesign.com/code/video_for_everybody) concept, except that this plugin takes full advantage of the PHP scripting language, while Video for Everybody is pure HTML.
 For example version 0.9.1 can detect the iPad or any iPhone below 4.0, if detected it will not include the poster attribute and if